yvelikova/axway-open-docs/content/en/docs/apim_installation/apigw_containers/configure_edge_agent.md

 ## Configure API Gateway to connect with the Edge Agent

-API Gateway communicates with the agent over Lumberjack protocol using Filebeat.
 To configure API Gateway (in container mode) to send usage data to the Edge Agent, you must upload two configuration files to the agent:

 * An input configuration file that defines the type of data the agent collects from API Gateway.
 * A report configuration file the agent uses to aggregate the data to upload to the platform.

+API Gateway will communicate with the agent over Lumberjack protocol using Filebeat.

 Then, you must refer to [Deploy the agent](https://docs.axway.com/bundle/subusage_en/page/deploy_the_agent.html) for enabling usage report.